PhD, MD/PhD in Molecular & Translational Medicine

 The Graduate Program in Molecular & Translational Medicine avails itself of the Evans Center for Interdisciplinary Biomedical Research.
 The purpose of this center is to promote growth and discovery in emerging interdisciplinary biomedical research and educational areas by providing faculty affiliated with the Department of Medicine and various schools, departments and centers at Boston University with a dynamic, interdisciplinary organizational structure that allows investigators with different areas of expertise to collectively address mechanisms of disease and to facilitate new training opportunities.

 Boston University’s Medical Campus (BUMC), which comprises Boston University School of Medicine, Boston Medical Center, BU School of Public Health, and BU’s Goldman School of Dental Medicine, is located in the city’s historic South End, approximately one mile south of downtown Boston.

 Admissions & Financial Assistance

-Applications to the Graduate Program in Molecular Medicine are submitted through the Boston University School of Medicine, Division of Graduate Medical Sciences.
+Applicants interested in the Graduate Program in Molecular & Translational Medicine should apply to the first-year Program in Biomedical Sciences (PiBS) through the Boston University School of Medicine, Division of Graduate Medical Sciences.
 Applicants should forward an undergraduate transcript, a medical school transcript (post-MD candidates only), and GRE, MCAT, or Test of English as a Foreign Language (TOEFL) scores, if applicable.
-Candidates being considered for the program are asked to interview on campus with relevant faculty.
-Admission to the program is based upon objective evidence of academic excellence, research background and interest, and interviews.